Jbridges1119/Jbridges1119/README.md

 ### Full-Stack developer with over a year of experience on various technologies and languages, including Javascript, SQL, PHP, React, and more.
 I pivoted from being a Red Seal HVAC/R Technician due to always having an interest in problem solving and bringing ideas to life.
 With Web Development I can nurture my creativity through a new medium, and I'm excited to build intuitive, responsive, and efficient web applications with a team.
 I graduated from Lighthouse Labs Bootcamp in August 2022 and am currently working for Greenfoot Energy Solutions as a Full Stack Developer on their CRM software.

-- 🔭 I’m currently working on learning more about Data Stuctures, Algorythims, and Python.
+- 🔭 I’m currently learning more about Data Structures, Algorithms, and Python
 - 📫 How to reach me:
     - [My Portfolio](https://jbridges1119.net)
     - [My Email](mailto:Jbridges1119@gmail.com)